 The data on total malignant tumours do not provide evidence of a carcinogenic potential of aspartame.

-As I have noted before – you have to interpret a literature, not a single study.
+As I have noted before – you have to interpret the literature, not a single study.
 The results of one lab or one study can be erroneous.
 When decades have produced hundreds of studies on a question, the cherry pickers will always have a lot to choose from.
 That is why systematic reviews are necessary, and it is also necessary to understand the strengths and weaknesses of each type of research.
 In this case studies in humans have found no cancer risk from aspartame.
 Animals studies are problematic and have produced mixed results, but no clear evidence of a neoplastic risk.

 A separate question is whether or not aspartame causes headaches in some people.
 While there is not a lot of specific data on this, there are case reports of aspartame triggering migraines in susceptible people.
 Migraineurs frequently have multiple food triggers, and there is a long list of foods known to be potential migraine triggers.
 This is not evidence for toxicity.
 So while evidence is lacking to demonstrate aspartame is a headache trigger, this is not implausible and not particularly worrisome.
 What I recommend to patients with frequent headaches is to keep a headache diary, rather than trusting to memory (and confirmation bias) to detect real associations.
 If there is a clear pattern between a potential trigger and headaches, then avoid that trigger.

-Yet another distinct question about artificial sweeteners (not just aspartame) is whether or not they contribute to obesity by interfering with brain’s association between sweetness and calories.
+Yet another distinct question about artificial sweeteners (not just aspartame) is whether or not they contribute to obesity by interfering with the brain’s association between sweetness and calories.
 The theory is that using zero-calorie sweeteners dissociates the sensation of sweetness from caloric intake, so that sweetness will cause less satiety, leading to increases in overall sugar and calorie consumption.

 The question of aspartame and weight control is a complex one, and can be approached from many research angles.
 Here is a recent review of research.
 At present the question is very much unsettled.
 It seems that there is no significant metabolic and no demonstrated neuronal effect from artificial sweeteners.
 However, people who knowingly consume diet drinks do tend to overcompensate by consuming greater calories overall.
 While studies of substituting aspartame for sugar in a blinded fashion show that calories are reduced, contributing to weight loss.